-Retro lovers unite for a not-for-profit, friendly annual meeting with other enthusiasts of Amiga, Commodore and life in general 🙂 Our next meetup is Friday & Saturday January 18th & 19th, 2019 and it’s going to be even more fantastic than before!
-We’ve been active since 2015, we meet every January and anyone can book a ticket.
+Retro lovers unite for a not-for-profit, friendly annual meeting with other enthusiasts of Amiga, Commodore and life in general 🙂 Our next meetup is Friday & Saturday January 17th & 18th, 2020 and it’s going to be even more fantastic than before!
+We’ve been active since 2015, we meet every January and anyone can book a ticket (sales begin in late February).
 Read on to learn more…